omeka/Documentation/source/Reference/models/Mixin/Search.rst

         Save a search text row.

         Call this statically only when necessary.
-Used primarily when in a record that does not implement Mixin_Search but contains text that is needed for another record's search text.
-For example, when saving a child record that contains search text that should be saved to its parent record.
+Used primarily when in a recordthat does not implement Mixin_Search but contains text that is needed foranother record's search text.
+For example, when saving a child recordthat contains search text that should be saved to its parent record.

         :param string $recordType: